 Tackling Tough Times Together is a rolling grants program, which means that applications will be accepted at any time.
-Please see the table below for the dates of the round that best suits your project requirements.
+Please see the table below for the cut-off dates that best suit your project requirements.

-Round 11 closed.
-Currently assessing applications - outcomes announced late January 2019.
+Round 12 closed.
+Currently assessing applications - outcomes announced early May 2019.

-FRRR uses an online grants administration system.
+FRRR uses an online grants administration system called Grants Gateway.
 All applications for the Tackling Tough Times Together program will be submitted via FRRR's Grants Gateway online portal.

 Please download and save the How-To Guide and the Grants Gateway FAQs to your desktop, and read through them thoroughly to help get you started.
 You may need to refer to them during the application process.
 We also encourage you to watch this introductory clip about the Activity Tree, which you'll need to understand to apply.